yshp57/dsc-2-13-03-review-using-sqlite-online-ds-pt-100118/README.md

 What if, however, we wanted to select the oldest cat?
 Or all of the cats that don't currently belong to an owner?
 Or all of the cats with short names?

 Data storage isn't very useful if we can't manipulate, view, and analyze that data.
-Luckily for us, SQL is actually a powerful tool for doing just that.
+Luckily for us, SQL is a powerful tool for doing just that.

 In this exercise, we'll walk through executing a handful of common and handy SQL queries.

 ## Code Along: SQL Queries

-So far, we've only queried databases, as this is a much more common task for a data scientist--its more rare to be tasked with creating or altering tables.
-However, this is still valuable to know--try to work through the remainder of this notebook by executing these sql commands through the terminal!
+So far, we've only queried databases, as this is a much more common task for a data scientist - its more rare to be tasked with creating or altering tables.
+However, this is still valuable to know - try to work through the remainder of this notebook by executing these sql commands through the terminal!

 ### Creating our Database